rinkusahani2121/MasterPractical/README.md

  The E-commerce Website how it work and it functionality.

  ## Technology Used
- - HTML5
+ - HTML5.
-- CSS3
+- CSS3.
-- Adobe Tools
+- Adobe Tools.
 - JavaScript.
  ## Browser Tested
- - Google Chrome
+ - Google Chrome.
  - Microsoft Edge.

   ## Work Done
  - UI Design.
- - Pagination
+ - Pagination.
- - Fetch APi
+ - Fetch APi.
- - static add to cart
+ - static add to cart.

  ## What is Pending
-- Dynamically Functionality of add to card
+- Dynamically Functionality of add to card.
-- variant Selection
+- variant Selection.